 Rank.
-To explore the effects of introducing rank variables in submodel 4, more detailed rank runs were conducted.21 Figure 10 (below) displays some of the updated findings from this substudy:
+To explore the effects of introducing rank variables in submodel 4, more detailed rank runs were conducted.
+Figure 10 (below) displays some of the updated findings from this substudy:

 This finer-grained approach to rank and step starts with submodel 3, which includes the usual demography, experience, and field variables, but not rank.
-Here, where results for women are presented, we see the negative salary difference of -1.9% for submodel 3 displayed in the top bar.
-Submodel 4a introduces a single categorical variable for assistant professors (vs. the residual category of associate and full professors), with some change.
-Submodel 4b combines assistants and associates into a single categorical variable, which is run against the residual category of full professor.
-This reduces the negative salary differences to -1.0%.
-Submodel 4c includes separate categorical variables for assistants and for associates, running each against full professors; this produces a negative salary difference a little smaller than the one in submodel 4b.
-Finally, submodel 4d is identical with submodel 4 in the campus level log-salary runs, where the salary difference for women is +0.5%.
-(See Figure 4A.)
-Submodel 4d includes a continuous variable for years in rank (this variable is absent in submodels 4a, 4b, and 4c).22
+Here, where results for women are presented, we see the negative salary difference of -1.7% for submodel 3 displayed in the top bar.
+Submodel 4a introduces a single categorical variable for assistant professors (vs. the residual category of associate and full professors), with a noticeable drop in the gap to -1.2%.